By Chet Yarbrough

 Jason L. Riley (American commentator and author, member of The Wall Street Journal editorial board.)

-In May 29th’s WSJ Weekend, Sowell is praised by Jason Riley who recently wrote a Sowell biography.
-The 3/4 page editorial does not comment on Sowell’s “Black Rednecks and White Liberals”.
+In a May 29, 2022, WSJ Weekend article, Sowell is praised by Jason Riley who recently wrote a Sowell biography.
+The 3/4-page editorial does not comment on Sowell’s “Black Rednecks and White Liberals”.

-Thomas Sowell seems to have agreed to a book title to create sales; not promote an insightful analysis of discrimination.
-He fails to convince one of an inheritable “Redneck/Liberal” meme that permeates the American South to perpetuate human discrimination.
+Thomas Sowell agreed to a book title to create sales, not promote an insightful analysis of discrimination.
+He fails to convince one that an inherited “Redneck/Liberal” meme either originates or perpetuates American Southern discrimination.

 Sowell’s argument is a Redneck culture and White Liberals explain the plight of Black Americans.
 It is a false theory because of his selective collection and use of facts.
 Unequal treatment and opportunity are based on difference, a much broader human label than redneck, liberal, or conservative.

 This is not to say, as Sowell notes, that history shows Blacks did not victimize their own people.
-It is that color of one’s skin entails a host of false assumptions about people of color, particularly by those in positions of power.
+It is that color of one’s skin entails a host of false assumptions about people of color, particularly by those of a different pigmentation.

 Sowell is certainly correct about culture as an identifiable difference that causes discrimination, but skin color magnifies difference, particularly when those in power are white.
 Putting aside that disagreement, Sowell’s book is a first-rate history of what has happened to minorities who are different from those in power.